marcflohrer/playlistgenerator/README.md

 ## Description

 Importify is a .NET application designed to import CSV music playlists exported from Spotify using [Exportify](https://exportify.net/).
-It organizes your local music library and creates m3u playlists based on the provided CSV files.
+It creates m3u playlists based on the provided CSV files.
 The application now includes a feature for mapping music tags between Spotify and MusicBrainz or other MP3 tag databases, facilitating better synchronization of song metadata.

 ## Features